neil314159/portfolio-project-1/README.md

 ## Features

 * Navigation Bar
     * This provides links to the home page, the resource page and the newsletter signup page, allowing the user to easily navigate their way to each section.
-This is a clear, simple menu present on every page so the user can be confident in using the site.
+This is a clear, simple menu present on every page so the user can be confident in finding their way around the site.

     ![Navigation](docs/nav.png)